DevSecOps is the philosophy of integrating security practices within the DevOps pipeline

 Open source and DevSecOps tools

 - 3.Secrets Management Tools allow us to control which service has access to what password specifically.
-Big players like AWS, Microsoft, and Google have their solutions in this space, but we will use cloud-provider-agnostic when multi-cloud or hybrid-cloud in place.
+Big players like AWS, Microsoft, and Google have their solutions in this space, but we will use cloud-provider-agnostic when multi-cloud or hybrid-cloud is in place.

-- 4.Static Application Security Testing (SAST) is about checking source-code (when the app is not running).
+- 4.Static Application Security Testing (SAST) is about checking source code (when the app is not running).
 There are many free & commercial tools in the space (see here), as the category is over a decade old.
 Unfortunately, they often result in a lot of false positives, and can’t be applied to all coding languages.
 What’s worse is that they take hours (or even days) to run, so the best practice is to do incremental code tests during the weekdays and scan the whole code during the weekend.

 - 6.Dynamic Application Security Testing (DAST) is the next one in the security chain, and the first one testing running applications (not the source code as SAST — we can read about other differences here).
-It provides less false positives than SAST but is similarly time-consuming.
+It provides fewer false positives than SAST but is similarly time-consuming.

 - 7.Interactive Application Security Testing (IAST) combines SAST and DAST elements by placing an agent inside the application and performing real-time analysis anywhere in the development process.
 As a result, the test covers both the source code and all the other external elements like libraries and APIs (this wasn’t possible with SAST or DAST, so the outcomes are more accurate).
 However, this kind of testing can have an adverse impact on the performance of the app.

 - 8.Secure infrastructure as code — As containers are gaining popularity, they become an object of interest for malware producers.
-Therefore we need to scan Docker images that are download from public repositories, and tools like Clair will highlight any potential vulnerabilities.
+Therefore we need to scan Docker images that are downloaded from public repositories, and tools like Clair will highlight any potential vulnerabilities.

-- 9.Compliance as code tools will turn the compliance rules and policy requirements into automated tests.
+- 9.Compliance as code tools will turn compliance rules and policy requirements into automated tests.
 To make it possible dev teams need to translate human-readable rules received from non-tech people into code, and compliance-as-a-code tools should do the rest (point out where we are breaking the rules or block updates if they are not in line with the policies).

-- 10.Runtime application self-protection (RASP) allows applications to run continuous security checks and react to attacks in real-time by getting rid of the attacker (e.g. closing his session) and alerting the team about the attack.
+- 10.Runtime application self-protection (RASP) allows applications to run continuous security checks and react to attacks in real time by getting rid of the attacker (e.g. closing his session) and alerting the team about the attack.
 Similarly to IAST, it can hurt app performance.
 It’s 4th testing category that I show in the pipeline (after SAST, DAST, and IAST) and we should have at least two of them in the stack.

-- 11.Web Application Firewall (WAF) lets to define specific network rules for a web application and filter, monitor, and block HTTP traffic to and from a web service when it corresponds to known patterns of attacks like, e.g. SQL injection.
+- 11.Web Application Firewall (WAF) lets us define specific network rules for a web application and filter, monitor, and block HTTP traffic to and from a web service when it corresponds to known patterns of attacks e.g. SQL injection.
 All big cloud providers like Google, AWS and Microsoft have got their WAF, but there are also specialised companies like Cloudflare, Imperva and Wallarm, for example.

 - 12.Monitoring tools — as mentioned in a DevOps guide, monitoring is a crucial part of the DevOps manifesto.
-DevSecOps takes it to the next level and covers not only things like downtime, but also security threats.
+DevSecOps takes it to the next level and covers not only things like downtime but also security threats.